 This long-standing Shinto shrine built in honor of Sugawara no Michizane, the god of wisdom and learning, has a garden that’s only open a few times a year for seasonal attractions such as plum blossoms and autumn scenery.
 The garden has about 250 maple trees that are around 300-400 years old, and you can enjoy them not only in their natural splendor during the day, but also lit up at night.
 The entrance may seem a bit steep, but just look at that scenery!
 Besides, entrance gets you a small sweet.

 Admission: Free for temple grounds; 700 yen for the garden

-Kodaiji is a Zen Buddhist temple where warlord Hideyoshi Toyotomi and his wife, Nene, are enshrined.
-(Nene also happens to be the founder of the temple.)
-Aside from its main hall (which used to be decorated with lacquer and gold before it burned down several times), it has some gardens, a bamboo grove, a museum (admission already included in the 600 yen fee), and even a sub-temple called Entoku-in (which requires a separate admission fee).
+Kodaiji is a Zen Buddhist temple where warlord Hideyoshi Toyotomi and his wife, Nene, who also happens to be the founder of the temple, are enshrined.
+Aside from its main hall which used to be decorated with lacquer and gold before it burned down several times, it has some gardens, a bamboo grove, a museum (admission already included in the 600 yen fee), and even a sub-temple called Entoku-in (which requires a separate admission fee).

 Admission: 600 yen